hajschroeder/currencyAPI/README.md

 _Note, this will require your local device to have node.js installed_
 * Clone this repository to your desktop
 * Open the folder saved to your desktop with VSCode (or any other IDE capable of running npm and webpack)
-* In the terminal type _npm install_ and hit enter
+* Open a new terminal type _npm install_ and
+ hit enter
 * Wait for all packages and documents to be installed and bundled
 * While the package is installing, go to the [Exhange Rate API](https://www.exchangerate-api.com/) website.
 Enter your e-mail address, and click "Get Free Key".
 You should receive an e-mail shortly after providing a link to confirm your e-mail.
 Once this is confirmed, you will receive your API key.
 * Go back to you IDE and run _npm install dotenv-webpack@2.0.0 --save-dev_ in the terminal.